Unusual gold moves in Asian hours puzzle jittery traders

 “I have spoken to a lot of people about it and the general consensus seems to be that there is a big increase in algorithmic and high-frequency trading in this time zone nowadays as it can be quite easy to push about,” he said.

 The trend began on Oct.
 31, when U.S. gold futures fell through a major technical level of $1,180 an ounce at around 3 p.m.
-Singapore time (0200 ET).
+Singapore time (0700 GMT).

 They fell $11 in a minute and nearly 9,000 lots were traded in five minutes, compared with just 535 lots in the five minutes preceding the drop.